 How do you make a creamy cheese sauce to pour over broccoli?
 I like it very cheesy and I make it with real hard cheddar cheese but within minutes after Im done cooking it starts to harden.

 Tell us how you make your sauce so we can figure out what went wrong.

 Make a "cream sauce" first.
 Melt 3 Tbs. of butter, add 3 Tbs. flour to it.
 Stir and add 1-1/2 cups milk.
 Stir to blend in flour/butter mixture and bring to a light boil.
-It will thicken a little.
-Lower to a simmer and stir in 1 cup sharp shredded cheddar.
-Stir until cheese melts and pour over broccoli.
-ENJOY!

 You can use velveta cheese cut off in chunks and add milk to it in your crock pot on lowest setting and you will have a warm cheese sauce.
 Just add your milk as needed for the consistency that you like (thick or thin).